 Within every brokerage, there are some trade actions that take place between the users of the same broker.
 For example, two TD Ameritrade users might take the opposite sides of the same trade where one buys and another one sells, a transaction that would never leave the broker and would generally not be reported to the exchange until settlement time.

 As a result, if you will look exclusively at the New York Stock Exchange data, you will not be able to view the trades that happened on NASDAQ because they were never reported to NYSE.
 Some symbols like Amazon (AMZN) mostly trade over the NASDAQ and hence, NYSE data for these stocks will not look clear as data from NASDAQ might.

 Two of the biggest financial securities markets in the United States are NYSE and NASDAQ.
 The NYSE captures 30% of all the trading activities in the United States, NASDAQ covers another 30%, and the rest of the territory is covered by the remaining exchanges like the Chicago Board of Options Exchange (CBOE), Boston Stock Exchange (BSE), Chicago Stock Exchange (CHX), etc. TrendSpider uses both NASDAQ and NYSE data, but in different ways.

-The data collected from NYSE is delivered in real-time and is used to power real-time updates to your charts, alerts, etc. The data collected from NASDAQ is served after a 15-minute delay and is used to add additional liquidity to the house price data on your charts.
+The stock and ETF data collected from NYSE is delivered in real-time and is used to power real-time updates to your charts, alerts, etc. The stock and ETF data collected from NASDAQ is served after a 15-minute delay and is used to add additional liquidity to the house price data on your charts.
 This is a unique form of “blending” performed by TrendSpider to give our customers more liquidity in the data they see on their charts.
 When the market data from these two sources are combined together, it makes any time frame above 15 minutes more complete because it will represent about 60%-70% of all the U.S trades.
 Indices such as SPX are collected from CBOE and are also delayed by 15min.